 WallStreetBets posters are buzzing about these eight Reddit stocks.

-Reddit has become an unlikely stock trading hub in 2021.
-Online groups of retail traders have repeatedly orchestrated targeted buying campaigns in some of the most heavily shorted stocks in the market, creating viral social media memes and triggering massive short squeezes in their favorite “stonks.”
-Traders have created so much volatility in the market that Congress even held a hearing to better understand what is going on.
-At this point, meme stocks are among the best-performing stocks of the year, but come with real risk.
-Here are eight Reddit stocks generating the most buzz on Reddit’s WallStreetBets page in September, according to Swaggy Stocks.
+Reddit has become an unlikely hub for stock trading in 2021.
+Groups of retail stock traders have orchestrated targeted buying campaigns in some of the most heavily shorted stocks in the market, triggering massive short squeezes that have sent share prices soaring.
+Congress even held a hearing to better understand the Reddit trading phenomenon.
+Some popular Reddit stocks have generated huge returns, but the volatility and unpredictability of these social media meme stocks is not for the faint of heart.
+Here are the eight latest stocks generating the most buzz in Reddit’s WallStreetBets community, according to Swaggy Stocks.

 Alibaba Group Holding Ltd. (BABA)

 Chinese e-commerce giant Alibaba is another exceptional growth stock that has significantly underperformed in the past year and seems to be facing outside pressures from every direction.
 The stock is down more than 50% in the past year as China has cracked down on its big tech companies in an attempt to rein in their power.
 At the same time, Congress recently finalized the Holding Foreign Companies Accountable Act, which would potentially delist Chinese stocks that do not meet rigorous accounting standards.
 Still, some Reddit traders see a happy ending to a difficult situation for BABA stock.